Insights Solution for Microsoft SQL Server Error 823

 - insufficient bytes transferred: Such message refers to Windows API was done well but incorrect or insufficient bytes were transferred.

-- operation: Operation made is Write operation or Read.
+- Operation for SQL Server Error 823: Operation made is Write operation or Read.

 Note: Different versions of SQL Server can have different error message formats.
 But the reasons and troubleshooting methods are same for all the versions.

-Type #2: I/O Logical Check Failed: In case a read/write Windows API call for database is done without any issue, but a particular logic checks on data in unsuccessful due to any index corruption or torn page this 823 error can occur.
+I/O Logical Check Failed: In case a read/write Windows API call for database is done without any issue, but a particular logic checks on data in unsuccessful due to any index corruption or torn page this error 823 in SQL server can occur.
 Below mentioned error is an example for the I/O logical error.